ggstuart/web-application-development/content/git-and-github/collaboration/index.md

 ### Updating our local repository

-In VSCode we can now checkout the *main* branch and synchronise it with github, pulling the changes into our local repository.
+In VSCode we can now checkout the *main* branch and synchronise it with GitHub, pulling the changes into our local repository.

 We can also delete our development branch to leave us with a clean environment, ready to repeat the process.